wlhee/mtls-on-cloud-run-demo/README.md

 The cient image contains the TCP client and the client-side envoy.
 It runs locally and connects to the service running on Cloud Run with a TCP tunnel over HTTP/2 POST stream.

+## Implication for load balancing

+Please note that as each TCP stream is tunneled over a HTTP/2 stream, from Cloud Run point of view, there is *only one* "active request", which is served by a single instance.
+If the client application multiplexes multiple "requests" into the TCP stream, they will be sent to the same instance instead of load balanced across multiple instances.
+The client is responsible for deciding the level of mutiplexing over one TCP stream.

+For example, if the client is a HTTP/1 client, as HTTP/1 doesn't support multiplexing, each HTTP/1 request is tunneled over a separate TCP connection, which in turns is tunneled over a separate HTTP/2 stream.
+Cloud Run can still load balance the HTTP/1 requests across multiple instances.

+If the client is a HTTP/2 client, as HTTP/2 supports multiplexing multiple HTTP/2 streams into a same TCP connection, multiple HTTP/2 streams will be tunneled over a single HTTP/2 stream, which is serverd by one Cloud Run instance.
+To mitigate this issue, the HTTP/2 client can lower than the multiplexing level, i.e, configuring max streams per connection to a smaller value.